KnowledgeLinks/rdfframework/rdfframework/documentation/source/definingprops.rst

-Defining RDF Properties in the Framework
+RDF Properties in the Framework
 ****************************************
 Now we will define the properties to be used in the application and which classes that use them.